FarronF/limerick-council-meetings/meetings/2018/02/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 10th January 2018.md

 agus Íde, Newcastle West.
 The Deputation consisted of Ms. Sheila O’Mahony Kennedy,

+Principal, Sean Lane, Deputy Principal, Derek Herevin, Chairperson, Board of Management.
+---
-Principal, Sean Lane, Deputy Principal, Derek Herevin, Chairperson, Board of Management.--- Ms. O’Mahony Kennedy addressed the Meeting and welcomed the opportunity to outline to
+Ms. O’Mahony Kennedy addressed the Meeting and welcomed the opportunity to outline to

 the Members the current situation with regard to traffic issues in the vicinity of the school.